Nazareth, Pennsylvania: Geography

 Nazareth's climate is similar to the rest of the Lehigh Valley with four distinct seasons, humid summers, cold winters, and very short and mild springs and falls.
 This climate is hot-summer humid continental (Dfa) and average monthly temperatures range from 28.1 F in January to 73.4 F in July.
 The hardiness zone is 6b.
 Nazareth's topography can best be described as hilly, as the town itself sits atop a local outcropping underground of one of the richest veins of limestone in the U.S. Much of the farmland surrounding Nazareth is being converted into close sitting lots of suburban housing, for predominantly commuter households.

 Transportation

 As of 2016, there were 22.48 mi of public roads in Nazareth, of which 5.24 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 17.24 mi were maintained by the borough.

 Pennsylvania Route 191 and Pennsylvania Route 248 are the numbered highways serving Nazareth.
 PA 248 follows Easton Road along an east-west alignment across the southern edge of the borough.
 PA 191 follows a southwest-northeast alignment via Easton Road, Broad Street, Center Street and New Street, including a short concurrency with PA 248.

-Public education
+Education

-Nazareth Borough is served by the Nazareth Area School District, which also comprises the surrounding Townships of Bushkill, Upper Nazareth and Lower Nazareth, and the boroughs of Tatamy, and Stockertown.
+Nazareth Borough is served by the Nazareth Area School District, which also comprises the surrounding townships of Bushkill, Upper Nazareth, and Lower Nazareth, and the boroughs of Tatamy and Stockertown.
 Students in grades nine through 12 attend Nazareth Area High School.
+Students in grades seven through eight attend Nazareth Area Middle School.